By Claudia Pollak, Esq., Updated October 19, 2020

-The type of business entity you select will affect your liability exposure, income tax obligations and opportunities to raise capital throughout the duration of your venture.
-Sole proprietorships, C-corporations, S-corporations and limited liability companies (LLC) all have their advantages and drawbacks.
+The type of business entity you select will affect your liability exposure, income tax obligations, and opportunities to raise capital throughout the duration of your venture.
+Sole proprietorships, C-corporations, S-corporations, and limited liability companies (LLC) all have their advantages and drawbacks.
 Sole proprietorships are simple to start up, but leave your personal assets vulnerable and offer a tax advantage in that no separate corporate tax is paid.
 C-corporations and S-corporations both shield the personal assets of the owners, but has different tax obligations.
 Additionally, maintaining the protection afforded by the corporate business structure requires a certain amount of record-keeping and filings with governmental agencies.
-LLCs offer liability protection, and are often most appropriate for a small business because of its tax-pass through nature.
+LLCs offer liability protection and are often most appropriate for small businesses because of their tax-pass through nature.

 The “Gentlemen’s Agreement” – A Handshake and Your Word

 Your word may be your honor, but a written contract is the only way to be sure all parties share a mutual understanding regarding their obligations.
 Whether it is your best client, that independent contractor you’ve been courting, or vendors you have known for years, do not assume everything will go according to plan.
 Putting your agreement in writing not only ensures that everyone’s expectations are clear, but it is also valuable evidence in the courtroom, should things not proceed according to plan.
 Bottom line – get it in writing!

 Adding Partners Without a Written Agreement